sehlen-bsi/botan-docs/docs/testspec/src/14_pubkey_sig.rst

-signature and randomly perturbed signatures (now 24 instead of 20 iterations with long tests, 9 instead of 5 otherwise), a set of deterministic malformed signatures is now always tested (an empty signature, all-zero signatures of lengths one and two, a signature truncated by one byte, and a signature with the first bit flipped).
+signature and randomly perturbed signatures (now 24 instead of 20 iterations with long tests, 9 instead of 5 otherwise), a set of deterministic malformed signatures is now always tested (an empty signature, all-zero signatures of lengths one and two, an all-zero signature one byte shorter than the valid signature, and a signature with the first bit flipped).
 Furthermore, after every rejected invalid signature the test now re-verifies that the valid signature still verifies.
 The latter serves as regression coverage for the Ed25519 and ECDSA verifier-state issues fixed in Botan 3.11.1 (GH #5454, #5455), where an invalid signature could